 As mentioned above, you should be working on saving and paying off your credit card debt.

-Please put paying off your credit card at the top of your priorities.
+Please put paying off your credit card balance at the top of your priorities.

-By transferring our large balance to a guaranteed 0 % interest card for 18 months we were able to get ourselves out of some significant credit card debt.
+That’s exactly what we did.
+By transferring our large balance to a guaranteed 0 % interest card for 18 months we were finally able to get ahead and pay off our card.

 5. Save Small Amounts On All Your Purchases

 When you do shop, shop smart!
 There are many apps that exist that will help you to save a bit of money on the purchases you make.

 If you haven’t heard of Ebates I highly recommend checking them out.
 Ebates is one of my favorite ways to shop.
 They are a rewards program that operates as an affiliate of over 2,000 stores.
 Customers receive cash back between 1-4% on almost anything they buy through their Ebates account.

 Ibotta– is a fantastic app for saving money on grocery purchases.
 Why not save a bit of money everywhere you can